-Juicy meat, crispy skin, even cooking and awesome flavor are just a few of the ways that describe grilled spatchcocked chicken.
+Juicy meat, crispy skin, even cooking, and awesome flavor are just a few ways to describe grilled spatchcock chicken.

-The term “spatchcock” is a 17th century Italian-influenced term which in short says “dispatch the cock”, meaning to open a chicken to be cooked.
-This spatchcock procedure requires splitting the chicken and removing the backbone so that the chicken can be opened and flattened out for more even and much faster cooking.
+The term “spatchcock” is a 17th-century term with Italian influence which, in short, says “dispatch the cock”.
+This means to open a chicken to cook it.
+This spatchcock procedure requires splitting the chicken and removing the backbone so the chicken can be opened and flattened out for more even and much faster cooking.

-Spatchcocking chicken is a way to get perfectly grilled chicken, but what is perfect grilled chicken?
+Spatchcocking chicken is a way to get perfectly grilled chicken, but what is perfectly grilled chicken?

 - Crispy skin, with a golden brown blistered surface all over with a light char.

 - A whole chicken presented cooked through golden brown, with a light char.